sarahkittyy/s3/README.md

 - [ ] documentation
 - [ ] parameters given to the window (face culling, etc)
 - [ ] skybox!
+- [ ] more intricate documentation, fixing inconsistency in commenting style

 ## Known Issues